adrybakov/wulfric/docs/source/user-guide/installation.rst

         python --version

-    to check which version of python is available.
+    to check which version of Python is available.

 Do you have Python?
 ===================

-Most likely Python is already installed on your machine (if not check these links:
+Most likely Python is already installed on your machine (if not, check these links |Python-installation|_).
-|Python-installation|_).

-One of the ways to check if you have python installed is to execute the following command in your terminal
+One of the ways to check if you have Python installed is to execute the following command in your terminal

 .. code-block:: bash